-Without prejudice to the above, there are a certain number of rules that address specific cybersecurity issues:
+Without prejudice to the above, there are a certain number of rules that address specific cybersecurity issues, as detailed below.

-In 2012, the security breach notification regime was introduced in Spain through the GTL in line with Directive 2009/136/EC: the providers of public communications networks or publicly available electronic communications services must notify any security breaches, when personal data are involved, to both the data subjects and the DPA.
+In 2012, the security breach notification regime was introduced in Spain through the former General Telecommunications Law (Law 9/2014) in line with Directive 2009/136/ EC: the providers of public communications networks or publicly available electronic communications services must notify any security breaches, when personal data are involved, to both the data subjects and the DPA.
 Also, the LSSI was amended in 2014 to establish specific obligations on cybersecurity incidents applicable to information society services providers, domain name registries and registrars.
 These obligations are twofold:

-- a to collaborate with the relevant computer emergency response teams to respond to cybersecurity incidents affecting the internet network (to this end, the relevant information including IP addresses must be disclosed to them, but 'respecting the secrecy of communications'); and - b to follow specific recommendations on the management of cybersecurity incidents, which will be developed through codes of conduct (these have not yet been developed).
+a to collaborate with the relevant computer emergency response teams to respond to cybersecurity incidents affecting the internet network (to this end, the relevant information - including IP addresses - must be disclosed to them, but 'respecting the secrecy of communications'); and b to follow specific recommendations on the management of cybersecurity incidents, which will be developed through codes of conduct (these have not yet been developed).

-In addition to the obligations set out in Royal Decree-Law 12/2018, operators of critical infrastructure7 (entities responsible for investments in, or day-to-day operation of, a particular installation, network, system, physical or IT equipment designated as such by the National Centre for Critical Infrastructure Protection (CNPIC) under Law 8/2011) are subject to specific obligations, such as providing technological assistance to the Ministry of Home Affairs, facilitating inspections performed by the competent authorities, and creating the specific protection plan and the operator's security plan.
+In addition to the obligations set out in Royal Decree-Law 12/2018 and Royal-Decree 43/2021, operators of critical infrastructure7 (entities responsible for investments in, or day-to-day operation of, a particular installation, network, system, physical or IT equipment designated as such by the National Centre for Critical Infrastructure Protection (CNPIC) under Law 8/2011) are subject to specific obligations, such as providing technological assistance to the Ministry of Home Affairs, facilitating inspections performed by the competent authorities, and creating the specific protection plan and the operator's security plan.
 Furthermore, these operators must appoint a security liaison officer and a security officer.
 The security liaison officer requires a legal authorisation (issued by the Ministry of Home Affairs), and his or her appointment must be communicated to this Ministry.
 The security officer does not need a legal authorisation, but his or her appointment must nevertheless be communicated to the relevant government delegation or the competent regional authority.
-The draft Royal Decree that will develop Royal Decree-Law 12/2018 has included the mandatory appointment of an information-security officer by operators of essential services.
-The draft provides a list of functions and responsibilities as well as a list of requisites to be complied with by the information security officer.
-The provisions included in the draft Royal Decree should prevail over the current framework under Law 8/2011; however, no derogative provisions have been included at this stage.
+Royal-Decree 43/2021 has included the mandatory appointment of an information-security officer by operators of essential services.
+Royal-Decree 43/2021 provides a list of functions and responsibilities as well as a list of requisites to be complied with by the information security officer.
+The provisions included in Royal-Decree 43/2021should prevail over the current framework under Law 8/2011; however, no derogative provisions have been included.